glathoud/ct.js/README.md

 (function () {

-    // Variant with ct.map, and a short definition of `expr` and a
+    // Variant with ct.emap, and a short definition of `expr` and a
     // global constant

     const h = ct( ( a, b, c ) =>